meditationstuff/protocol_1/index.md

 # <span id="71"></span> nuts and bolts considerations:

 [This (super)section intentionally left blank.
-Scroll down for the contenful subsections!]
+Scroll down for the contentful subsections!]

 # <span id="72"></span> preliminaries and vacations; conceptualization as such: